calebjwatts/calebwatts.com.au/content/posts/github-actions-automate-your-security.md

 ## Actions

 Actions are custom applications for the GitHub Actions feature.
 Much like a function they allow you to reuse a complex but repeatable action in your workflows.
 They are very powerful and can be used to do a number of different things.
 Actions can be custom built or can be selected from the GitHub Marketplace.

-Now that we have an understanding of GitHub Actions we can now take a look at how you can use them to automate security processes in your repositories.

-# Security Automation
-Many parts of AppSec work and DevSecOps are complex and require skilled individuals to manually review and act upon issues, but some parts don't.
-This is where GitHub Actions can be used to automate some of this work.
-Lets take a look at some of these.

-## Dependancy scanning and updating